sahsagar-google/oracle-toolkit/docs/compute-vm-quickstart.md

-# Quickstart for Using the Oracle Toolkit for GCP on GCE
+# Quickstart for Using the Oracle Toolkit for Google Cloud on Compute VMs

-This document serves as a quickstart guide and simple reference for using the Oracle Toolkit for GCP on Google Compute Enging (GCE).
-It is an abridged version of the more comprehensive [Oracle Toolkit for GCP - GCE User Guide](gce-user-guide.md).
+This document serves as a quickstart guide and simple reference for using the Oracle Toolkit for Google Cloud on Compute VMs.
+It is an abridged version of the more comprehensive [Oracle Toolkit for Google Cloud - Compute VM User Guide](compute-vm-user-guide.md).

 ## Prerequisite Assumptions

 This document assumes that you have:

 1. Provisioned your Ansible Control Node, installed Ansible and JMESpath on it, and downloaded the toolkit.
-1. Setup Google Cloud foundational components such as IAM, networking, GSC storage buckets with the required media staged, and security aspects.
+1. Setup Google Cloud foundational components such as IAM, networking, Google Cloud Storage buckets with the required media staged, and security aspects.
 1. Have either Terraform or the Google Cloud CLI and specifically the **gcloud** utility installed.

 If you need additional details to setup any of these prerequisites, refer to Google documentation such as [Google Cloud quickstarts and tutorials](https://cloud.google.com/docs/tutorials) and specifically [Install the gcloud CLI](https://cloud.google.com/sdk/docs/install).